KevinWang676/KevinWang676/README.md

 - 🔭 I’m currently working on **speech synthesis**, **voice conversion**, **diffusion models** and **LLMs**.

-- 👯 I’m looking to collaborate on speech synthesis and text-to-image diffusion models.
+- 👯 I’m looking to collaborate on speech synthesis and large language models.

 - 📫 How to reach me: qw103@duke.edu